hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Changelog

 [23/07/15] Now we develop an all-in-one Web UI for training, evaluation and inference.
 Try `train_web.py` to fine-tune ChatGLM-6B model in your Web browser.
-Thank @KanadeSiina for his efforts in the development.
+Thank [@KanadeSiina](https://github.com/KanadeSiina) for his efforts in the development.

 [23/07/09] Now we release [FastEdit](https://github.com/hiyouga/FastEdit)⚡🩹, an easy-to-use package for editing the factual knowledge of large language models efficiently.
 Please follow [FastEdit](https://github.com/hiyouga/FastEdit) if you are interested.

 [23/06/25] Now we align the [demo API](src/api_demo.py) with the [OpenAI's](https://platform.openai.com/docs/api-reference/chat) format where you can insert the fine-tuned model in arbitrary ChatGPT-based applications.

 [23/06/25] Now we support fine-tuning the [ChatGLM2-6B](https://github.com/THUDM/ChatGLM2-6B) model with our framework!
-Try `--use_v2` argument to fine-tune and predict that model.

 [23/06/05] Now we support 4-bit LoRA training (aka [QLoRA](https://github.com/artidoro/qlora)).
 Try `--quantization_bit 4` argument to work with 4-bit quantized model. (experimental feature)